Shanyaliux/SerialPortSample/README.md

 ## Changelog
 **4.1.9** was released in 9/5/2022:
-- When the sendUUID is incorrect, it crashes
+- fix: when the sendUUID is incorrect, it crashes

 For more changelogs see: [Changelog](docs/en/changelog.md)